 Faux calligraphy — calligraphy created with any standard writing instrument like a ballpoint pen, chalk, or marker — offers a fantastic introduction to dip pen calligraphy!
-Additionally, faux calligraphy is a beautiful lettering art form in its own rite.
+Additionally, faux calligraphy is a beautiful lettering art form in its own right.
 In the first half of this blog post, I’ll teach you how to create this fun, accessible form of calligraphy.
 In the second half, you’ll find inspiration for using it to add beauty to everything from chalkboards to mail art!

 How to Make Faux Calligraphy